Maltepe University

 Maltepe University (Maltepe Üniversitesi) is a private university located in Maltepe district of Istanbul, Turkey.
 It was established on July 9, 1997 by "Istanbul Marmara Education Foundation" (İMEV).
 The institution has a broad scope of education starting from the elementary level to university.
-The first students graduated in June 2001.

 Medium of teaching

 Turkish is chosen as the medium of teaching, unlike many other private universities in Turkey, with the belief that an individual can best learn and perform in the mother tongue.
 However, having the awareness that English is indispensable in the international scientific arena, the university includes an English teaching program.
 Those students who are not exempt in the proficiency exam of the English language department enroll in the two-semester intensive English preparatory program.
 All students take compulsory English courses during their undergraduate education.